- The Hong Kong Companies Registry handles company incorporation and key statutory filings for Hong Kong companies.

 Business bank account

 A Hong Kong business bank account enables financial management, payment receipts, and building financial credibility.
-The advanced search capabilities on the financial websites should give you some insight into available bank accounts for businesses registered with the Hong Kong Company Registry.
 Banks in Hong Kong conduct strict KYC (Know Your Customer) checks, and opening a business bank account requires in-person verification at most banks.
 Some FinTech solutions (e.g., Airwallex, Neat, Statrys) allow remote onboarding.

-- Yearly Return Filing – Companies must submit their NAR1 Annual Return to the Companies Registry within 42 days of their incorporation anniversary each year.
+- Annual Return Filing — Companies must submit Form NAR1 to the Companies Registry within 42 days of their incorporation anniversary each year.
+The standard fee is HK$105 if filed on time; late filing penalties range from HK$870 to HK$3,480.

-- Registration Renewal – Companies must renew their Business Registration Certificate (BRC) annually or every three years, depending on their selected registration period.
+- Registration Renewal — Companies must renew their Business Registration Certificate (BRC) annually (HK$2,350 from 1 April 2026) or every three years (HK$6,170), depending on their selected registration period.

 - Maintaining Company Records — Proper documentation of financial statements, directorship changes, and corporate resolutions must be kept in accordance with the Companies Ordinance.